CeciliaOstertag/VisuGraph/README.md

 # VisuGraph

-VisuGraph is an interactive user interface to visualize reconstruction proposals, as assembly graphs predicted by our AssemblyGraphNet model.
+VisuGraph is an interactive user interface to visualize reconstruction proposals, as assembly graphs predicted by our AssemblyGraphNet model (from our paper Ostertag, Cecilia, and Marie Beurton-Aimar.
+"Using Graph Neural Networks to Reconstruct Ancient Documents." arXiv preprint arXiv:2011.07048 (2020).).

 ![Reconstuction](recon_mix2.png)